 The practice had a consent policy for staff to refer to.
 The policy outlined how consent could be obtained and how it should be documented.
 The practice also had a folder with information relating to mental capacity, outlining how to assess if a person lacked capacity and what to do in such circumstances.
-Though staff had not received formal training, all clinical staff whom we spoke with demonstrated understanding of the requirements of the Mental Capacity Act (MCA) 2005, including the best interest principle and Gillick competence.
-Staff gave us examples of when the MCA could be used and how the role related to them in their role.
-[The Mental Capacity Act 2005 (MCA) provides a legal framework for health and care professionals to act and make decisions on behalf of adults who lack the capacity to make particular decisions for them1.
+All clinical staff whom we spoke with could demonstrate an understanding of the requirements of the Mental Capacity Act (MCA) 2005, including the best interest principle and Gillick competence.
+[The Mental Capacity Act 2005 (MCA) provides a legal framework for health and care professionals to act and make decisions on behalf of adults who lack the capacity to make particular decisions for them].

-Dental care records we checked demonstrated that consent was obtained and recorded appropriately.
 Patients who provided feedback confirmed that their consent was obtained for treatment.